dylibso/discordbot/GUESTS.md

 # Writing a plugin

 Hi hello welcome!
-To write a guest for pluggy, start by:
+To write a guest for extendabot, start by:

-1. Running `/pluggy signup` in a pluggy-powered server.
+1. Running `/extendabot signup` in a extendabot-powered server.
 Click on the link and register with XTP!
-2. Run `/pluggy listen-for <some regex pattern> <some plugin>`.
+2. Run `/extendabot listen-for <some regex pattern> <some plugin>`.
 The plugin name is optional -- if you can't think of one we'll generate one for you.
-For example, `/pluggy listen-for wow` or `/pluggy listen-for ^[A-Z 0-9!.]+$ LOUDBOT`.
+For example, `/extendabot listen-for wow` or `/extendabot listen-for ^[A-Z 0-9!.]+$ LOUDBOT`.
 3. Create a plugin using the xtp cli ([get started here](https://docs.xtp.dylibso.com/docs/guest-usage/getting-started)).
 4. Publish your plugin and test it in the `#bots` channel.